Kirkennan Estate Holiday Cottages Green Tourism Policy

 - In 2019 we estimated the carbon footprint of the cottages using Green Tourism's Carbon calculator and intend to do this on an annual basis to track progress in reducing CO2 emmissions and energy consumption.

-Future plans include working to move The Lodge off oil, adding solar panels to The House, moving the open fire at Woodsedge to a stove, getting the Energy Performance Certificates redone for The Mews and Woodsedge, moving to a green energy supplier and extending our rain water collection.
+Future plans include working to move The Lodge off oil, adding solar panels to The House, moving the open fire at Woodsedge to a stove, getting the Energy Performance Certificates redone for The Mews and Woodsedge and extending our rain water collection.

 Supporting biodiversity and nature